Legal briefing | |

 • prohibitive risk – AI systems that pose an unacceptable risk and so are banned under the AI Act.

-• high risk – AI systems that create a high-risk to the health and safety or fundamental rights of individuals and so are subject to some of the most onerous obligations.
+• high risk – AI systems that create a high risk to the health and safety or fundamental rights of individuals and so are subject to some of the most onerous obligations.

 • limited risk – AI systems that pose a transparency risk.

-There are separate sets of obligations for general-purpose AI models and systems ("GPAI") – systems such as ChatGPT, Siri or Alexa, trained on large amounts of data that have a wide range of uses and are often integrated into other downstream systems and applications.
+There are separate sets of obligations for general-purpose AI models and systems ("GPAI") – systems trained on large amounts of data that have a wide range of uses and are often integrated into other downstream systems and applications.
 The two regimes are not mutually exclusive: a GPAI model can become part of a high-risk system subject to high-risk obligations in addition to GPAI obligations.
 There are two tiers of obligations for GPAI: a set of obligations that apply to all GPAI models and an additional set of obligations that apply to a subset of GPAI models with "systemic risk".
 Models with systemic risk are those which have high impact capabilities (which are presumed if the computational power exceeds a designated threshold) or they are designated as such by the Commission.

 Many AI systems will not fall into any of these categories and are considered low risk.
 Organisations developing and using such systems are encouraged to adhere to voluntary codes and will be subject to an "AI literacy" obligation (in essence, to inform and train their staff/supply chain engaging with AI on the risks and impacts of AI, dependant on the relevant context) but the AI Act will not otherwise apply to such systems.
 Implementing AI "Responsible Use" policies will play an important role in helping to meet the "AI literacy" requirement.